tensorflow/tfjs-models/face-landmarks-detection/README.md

   * **maxFaces** - The maximum number of faces detected in the input.
 Should be set to the minimum number for performance.
 Defaults to 10.

   * **iouThreshold** - A float representing the threshold for deciding whether boxes overlap too much in non-maximum suppression.
 Must be between [0, 1].
 Defaults to 0.3.
+A score of 0 means no overlapping faces will be detected, whereas a score closer to 1 means the model will attempt to detect completely overlapping faces.

   * **scoreThreshold** - A threshold for deciding when to remove boxes based on score in non-maximum suppression.
 Defaults to 0.75.
+Increase this score in order to reduce false positives (detects fewer faces).

 #### Parameters for model.estimateFace()